Past Foundation Presidents

 Richard S. Simon, Phi (University of Michigan) 1943 is a past Zeta Beta Tau Fraternity International President, a past North-American Interfraternity Conference President and one of four ZBT recipients of the Conference’s coveted Gold Medal.
 Following his tenure as Foundation President and the passing of Professor Emanuel Saxe, the long-time chairman of the Foundation’s Scholarship Selections Committee, Simon took over the job, streamlined the process and chaired the committee for several years.
 He also co-chaired the Fraternity's Special Awards Committee for more than 20 years.
 Brother Simon had a 58-yearcareer in manufacturing in Pittsburgh, Pennsylvania.
 Brother Simon’s son, Kenneth L. Simon, Beta Phi (University of Pittsburgh) 1975 also served as International President of Zeta Beta Tau Fraternity.
 Two of Brother Simon’s four grandchildren are brothers of ZBT, Chad D. Simon Gamma Lambda (University of Hartford) 2003 and Wesley C. Dunlap, Zeta Alpha (Florida State University) 2014.

 Saul A. Fern, Pi (Boston University) 1954, is a past Zeta Beta Tau Fraternity International President and served during the early rebuilding years of the mid-1970s.
-Fern was the second International President initially a brother of one of Zeta Beta Tau’s antecedent fraternities.
+Fern was the second International President, initially a brother of one of Zeta Beta Tau’s antecedent fraternities.
 He was also a past National President of the Zeta Beta Tau Foundation and served many years on the Board and Council of both the Foundation and Fraternity in many official capacities.
-He was initiated into Phi Alpha and then became a Phi Sigma Delta on the mergers of those two brotherhoods and then a ZBT upon its merger with Phi Sigma Delta.
-In addition to his continual strong presence in Fraternity events, Fern served as the principal chapter advisor to Rho Iota Chapter at the University of Road Island for decades.
-Professionally Brother Fern enjoyed a 40-year career in Rhode Island where he and partners owned an advertising, public relations and marketing agency from which he retired in 1994.
-He then became a sales and marketing director at AAA/SNE for 6 years.
+He was initiated into Phi Alpha and then became a brother of Phi Sigma Delta on the mergers of those two brotherhoods.
+He then became a ZBT upon its merger with Phi Sigma Delta.
+In addition to his continual strong presence in Fraternity events, Fern served as the advisor to the chapters at Boston University and the University of Rhode Island from 1957 to 1999.
+Professionally, Brother Fern enjoyed a long career in Rhode Island where he and his partners owned an advertising, public relations and marketing agency from which he retired in 1994.
+He then became sales and marketing director at AAA/SNE for 6 years.
 Saul’s biological brother, Sanford Fern, Pi Chapter of Phi Alpha Fraternity (Boston University) 1948 is also a brother of ZBT.
 Saul has three children and eight grandchildren.
 Brother Fern and his fiancée, Phyllis Barmak (his college sweetheart) live in Cranford, NJ.

 Bernard S. Kaplan, Esq., Mu (University of Chicago) 1947, a past Zeta Beta Tau Fraternity International President, originally initiated into Phi Sigma Delta continued ZBT’s steady return to normalcy from merger turbulence and the anti-war dislocations.
 In his term, however, the Fraternity was drawn into the sometimes new and other times renewed challenges of substance abuse and hazing.
 Risk management programming and mandatory chapter liability insurance coverage became critical for the Fraternity’s good and welfare.
 His Fraternity and later his Zeta Beta Tau Foundation presidencies were marked by his unfailing belief in the fundamentals of Brotherhood and its power to provide lasting value for its brothers and to the wider community.
 Brother Kaplan was senior partner in the Chicago Law firm of Komie and Kaplan.
 Brother Kaplan’s family has several ZBT brothers spanning a few generations including son-in-law, Neil M. Yaris, Alpha Xi (Washington University – St. Louis) 1985 and grandsons, Jeffrey M. Kaplan, Beta Gamma (Indiana University Bloomington) 2009 and Robert I. Gottlieb, Alpha Xi (Washington University – St. Louis) 2014

-Harold R. Oseff.
-Eta (University of Michigan) 1968 is a Michigan licensed attorney who has been practicing with private law practices for the past 45 years, specializing in estate and charitable planning, probate, tax law and employee benefits.
+Harold R. Oseff, Eta (University of Michigan) 1968 is a Michigan licensed attorney who has been practicing with private law practices for the past 47 years, specializing in estate and charitable planning, probate, tax law and employee benefits.
 Harold is married to Patricia Gordon, and they are the parents of Garon, Beta Gamma (Indiana) 2001.
-Garon is employed by MGM Mirage in Las Vegas, and Garon and his wife, Erica Rubin, are the parents of Carson, Harold a and Patricia’s grandson.
+Garon currently resides in Las Vegas, NV, and Garon and his wife, Erica Rubin, are the parents of Carson and Charlotte, Harold and Patricia’s grandchildren.

-Irving M. Chase, Alpha Rho (UCLA) 1974 is a California licensed attorney who manages a private real estate company that owns and manages properties throughout the United States.
+Irving M. Chase, Alpha Rho (UCLA), 1974, is a California licensed attorney who manages a private real estate company that owns and manages properties throughout the United States.
 Irv is married to Nancy, his college sweetheart, who he met at a ZBT event.
-They are the parents of Ryan, Alpha Delta (Southern California) 2005 and Catie.
+They are the parents of Ryan, Alpha Delta (Southern California) 2005, and Catie.
 Ryan is Irv’s business partner and Catie is a high school athletic director and soccer coach.
-Ryan and Brooke, his wife, are the parents of Sadie, Irv a and Nancy’s granddaughter.
+Ryan and Brooke, his wife, are the parents of Sadie and Benjamin, Irv and Nancy’s grandchildren.

-Barry M. Aarons, Gamma Tau (Arizona State University) 1971 is the owner of the Aarons Company LLC, a public policy consulting firm specializing in legislative representation, coalition building, business management, seminar and strategic planning facilitation and grass roots advocacy.
-Brother Aarons has over forty-seven years’ experience in policy development, public affairs implementation and lobbying in the Arizona Legislature, other state legislatures and the US Congress.
+Barry M. Aarons, Gamma Tau (Arizona State University) 1971 is the owner of the Aarons Company LLC, a public policy consulting firm specializing in legislative representation, coalition building, business management, seminar and strategic planning facilitation and grassroots advocacy.
+Brother Aarons has over fifty years’ experience in policy development, public affairs implementation and lobbying in the Arizona Legislature, other state legislatures, and the US Congress.
 Brother Aarons received the Arizona Capitol Times Lifetime Achievement Award in 2020 and is a previous recipient of ZBT's Edwin N. Sommer and Stephen P. Ehrlich awards.
 Barry and his wife, Jody, live in Phoenix, Arizona.
-They have four children and four grandchildren.
+They have four children and five grandchildren.

 Bruce H. Weinstein, Psi (University of Alabama) 1970, is a principal of Your Wealth Partners, a division of AXA/Equitable Financial Services.
 He specializes in Estate, Retirement, Charitable, and Insurance Planning.
 He is consistently in the top tier of AXA's representatives and frequently speaks at National Industry meetings.
 He is on the board of and past officer of numerous civic organizations, including the Atlanta Jewish Federation, Atlanta, Jewish Community Center, Hillels of Georgia, and JF&CS; he has been honored by many of these organizations for his volunteer work as being their "Man of the Year."
 He was also awarded the National Honor Associate of AXA/Equitable Financial Services.
 The award is given annually to one person out of 10,000 associates.

 His latest honor was being named one of the 10 inductees into ZBT's Psi Chapter Hall of Fame at their Centennial Celebration in March 2016.
 Bruce is married to Germaine.
 They have 3 children (who are all attorneys); Harris (Rachel), Brooke (Matt), Michael (Gail).
-They currently have two grandchildren, Georgia and Max.
+They currently have six grandchildren, Georgia, Max, Savannah, Levi, Blake, and Grace.